AgentBossMode/promptius-gui/RELEASING.md

 # Release Process

-This document describes how to create releases for the DGUI project.
+This document describes how to create releases for the Promptius GUI project.
 The project uses automated semantic versioning with synchronized versions across Python (PyPI) and JavaScript (npm) packages.

 ## Overview